ngjinshan/quickhack2021/README.md

 - The event form is just a dummy form, so no data will actually be sent into any database

 ## Volunteer
-- Mainly to help out with any events available or even contribute to the events list
+- Mainly to help out with any events available
 - The form is just a dummy form, so no data will actually be sent into any database

 ## APIMedic (Mental Health Diagnosis)